-The Southwest Tech Foundation offers apartment-style student housing, located within easy walking distance of campus, for over 100 students each school year.
-Student Housing, which is available with a nine month (school year) lease, consists of four styles of apartments, each with different amenities to meet students' needs.
-If you are interested in living on-campus, you can obtain a Student Housing Request online.
-As on-campus housing is limited and available on a first-come, first-serve basis, please submit your Request as soon as you are accepted to Southwest Tech.
+The SWTC Real Estate Foundation offers apartment-style student housing, located within easy walking distance of campus, for 100 students each school year.
+Student Housing, which is available with a nine month (school year) lease as well as a summer three-month lease, consists of four styles of apartments, each with different amenities to meet students' needs.
+If you are interested in living on-campus, you can submit a Student Housing Request online.
+As on-campus housing is limited and available on a first-come, first-serve basis, please submit your request as soon as you are accepted to Southwest Tech.